While it’d be great to hop on a plane to Rome and study Italian for six-months, that’s simply not an option for most people.

 Let’s get started with the best Italian course…

-Quite often the best courses for learning any particular language aren’t made by a huge company but rather one dedicated, experienced, and skilled teacher.
+Quite often the best courses for learning a particular language aren’t made by a huge company but rather by one dedicated, experienced, and skilled teacher.
 For Italian, I really believe that Italy Made Easy is the best course you’ll find.

 It’s created by Manu Venditti, who has been teaching Italian for over 20 years.
 He has several courses, some of which are available for free on his website.
-The courses are ridiculously thorough.
-There are lots of activities and you’re really pushed into actively using Italian.
+The courses are ridiculously thorough, they contain lots of activities, and you’ll really be pushed into actively using Italian.

-Moving from a one-man course that is Italy Made Easy, to one of the biggest language learning companies on the planet, Pimsleur would be my second choice but with a few caveats.
+Pimsleur is one of the biggest language learning companies on the planet and would be my second choice – with a few caveats.

-Pimsleur does a phenomenal job teaching Italian communication skills – listening and speaking.
+Pimsleur is great at teaching Italian communication skills.
 It’s an audio-centric course that requires you to get involved and speak throughout.
-You can’t simply sit back and listen and expect to absorb everything.

-But, while Pimsleur is great for improving your speaking skills quickly, it ignores grammar and barely touches on the written language.
-The positive is that you’ll find yourself speaking Italian quicker and better than with most other courses, but you’ll need to find other resources to balance the non-oral components of Italian.
+This is great for improving your speaking skills quickly, but the tradeoff is that it ignores grammar completely and barely touches on the written language.
+You’ll find yourself speaking Italian quicker and better than with most other courses, but you’ll need to find other resources to balance the non-oral components of Italian.

 The other big caveat is that I’m primarily referring to their subscription option which costs less than $20 per month.
 Purchasing their complete Italian course outright costs $575, which I think is far too expensive given its limitations.
 Review.